valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.4.0/README.md

 * Improved performance of retrieving permissions for a user when having to do a permission check.

+* Case Header Widget
+  A new Case Header Widget has been introduced, allowing important case information to be displayed prominently at the top of the case detail page.
+This section remains visible at all times, regardless of which tab is selected, ensuring key details are always accessible.
+[Find the full documentation here](/features/case/case-detail/tabs/header-widget.md)

 ## Bugfixes

 * When using Dutch translations, a widget without fields would show German translations rather than Dutch.